 Workarounds to upgrade from x86 Windows 7/8.1 to x64 Windows 10

-According to Microsoft, users will be able perform clean install of Windows 10 after the upgrade.
+According to Microsoft, users will be able to perform a clean install of Windows 10 after the upgrade.
 If you really want to upgrade from 32-bit Windows 7/8.1 to 64-bit Windows 10 without shelling out a single penny, we recommend you upgrade your existing Windows 7/8.1 32-bit installation to Windows 10 32-bit first.

-Once upgrading your Windows 7/8.1 installation (x86) to Windows 10 (x86) and activating the copy, download the 64-bit Windows 10 ISO from Microsoft using the Windows 10 Media Creation Tool, create a bootable USB out of it and then install the 64-bit Windows 10.
-You don’t need to input a serial key during the installation, as your Windows 10 copy will automatically activated after completing the installation.
+After upgrading your Windows 7/8.1 installation (x86) to Windows 10 (x86) and activating the copy, download the 64-bit Windows 10 ISO from Microsoft using the Windows 10 Media Creation Tool, create a bootable USB out of it and then install the 64-bit Windows 10.
+You don’t need to input a serial key during the installation, as your Windows 10 copy will automatically be activated after completing the installation.
 Please go through our activating Windows 10 after a clean install article to know how it works and why you don’t need a product key to activate your Windows 10 installation.

-The only catch is that, you’ll need to install device drivers and programs all over again after the clean install.
+The only catch is that you’ll need to install device drivers and programs all over again after the clean install.